 The reality could not be more different.
 You keep forgetting those words and phrases you were learning for weeks the same way you forgot those theorems after a math exam.
 While I’ve read many successful stories of learning a language with the app, I argue that you need to spend way way way (way!) more time with Duolingo (same for Quizlet, Lingvist and others) to learn the same level of language than that with a good book or a teacher.

-Here comes the spoiler: these apps don’t have any narrative.
+Spoiler: such apps don’t have any narrative.

 Look, an author from the Atlantic had spent 70+ hours in Duolingo learning Italian, yet he could not produce any meaningful sentences.
 As the creator of Duolingo commented: “We prefer to be more on the addictive side than the fast-learning side.
 If someone drops out, their rate of learning is zero.”